creativetimofficial/blk-design-system-react/README.md

 ![alt text](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/blk-design-system/opt_blk_thumbnail.jpg "Blk• Design System")

-**[Blk• Design  System](http://demos.creative-tim.com/blk-design-system/index.html)** is a responsive Bootstrap 4 kit provided for free by Creative Tim.
+**[Blk• Design  System React](http://demos.creative-tim.com/blk-design-system-react/)** is a responsive Bootstrap 4 kit, developed using [React](https://reactjs.org/), [Reactstrap](https://reactstrap.github.io/) and [create-react-app](https://facebook.github.io/create-react-app/), and it is provided for free by Creative Tim.
 It is a beautiful cross-platform UI kit featuring over 70 elements and 3 templates.

 Now will help you create a clean and simple website that is a perfect fit for today's black design.
 It is built using the 12 column grid system, with components designed to fit together perfectly.
 It makes use of bold colours, beautiful typography, clear photography and spacious arrangements.